 There is no shortage of examples of institutions that serve (or at least strive) to reduce transaction costs among states.
 The United Nations is the most conspicuous such organization.
 By providing a forum for all states to meet and discuss common issues, it seeks to facilitate dialogue, understanding, and cooperation.
-A more specialized example is the World Intellectual Property Organization (WIPO), which provides a forum for governments and other entities interested in intellectual property issues to meet.130
+A more specialized example is the World Intellectual Property Organization (WIPO), which provides a forum for governments and other entities interested in intellectual property issues to meet.

-Another example, and the one I want to discuss in a greater depth, is the World Trade Organization (WTO) and its predecessor, the General Agreement on Tariffs and Trade (GATT).131 The WTO remains committed to consensus in decision-making, and in this sense operates does not seek to avoid the consent problem.132 Despite its commitment to consent, the trading system has enjoyed tremendous success.
+Another example, and the one I want to discuss in a greater depth, is the World Trade Organization (WTO) and its predecessor, the General Agreement on Tariffs and Trade (GATT).
+The WTO remains committed to consensus in decision-making, and in this sense operates does not seek to avoid the consent problem.
+Despite its commitment to consent, the trading system has enjoyed tremendous success.
 Since its inception as the General Agreement on Tariffs and Trade (GATT) in 1947, the GATT and its modern successor the WTO have overseen the reduction of average tariff rates in industrialized countries from about 40% to less than 4%.
-During the same time period, trade has increased rapidly - far faster than the growth in GDP.
-This is an impressive record, and one that can be credited with promoting growth and prosperity in most of the world.
-Given the political pressures domestic governments face to protect local industries and markets, it is hard to believe that similar progress would have been made in trade relations without the GATT/WTO system.
+This has been

-$^{^{130}}$ WIPO is, in fact, a specialized agency of the United Nations.
+&lt;sup>94 WIPO is, in fact, a specialized agency of the United Nations.
 This fact emphasizes that the UN works to encourage dialogue in many substantive areas.

-131 Strictly speaking, the GATT was not an international organization.
+&lt;sup>95 Strictly speaking, the GATT was not an international organization.
 It served many of the same functions as an IO, however, and I will not dwell on this formalistic distinction.